-Throughout the U.S, alcohol abuse and addiction seems to be on the rise, with an estimated 15 million American adults living with alcoholism.
-It’s no secret that an excessive amount of alcohol will take a negative impact on your physical, emotional and mental health.
+Throughout the U.S, alcohol abuse and addiction seem to be on the rise, with an estimated 15 million American adults living with alcoholism.
+It’s no secret that an excessive amount of alcohol will take a negative impact on your physical, emotional, and mental health.

 It will take a toll on your relationships and your everyday life, as well.
 But probably the most negatively impactful thing alcohol does to a person is potential liver damage.